-Fig. 5.
-Solving algorithm for Nash equilibrium based on iterative gradient update auxiliary pricing strategy, iteration number, learning rate, and convergence threshold.
+The steps for solving the Nash equilibrium point are as follows: the first step is to initialize parameters, including price distribution, purchase quantity, privacy compensation coefficient, auxiliary pricing strategy, iteration number, learning rate, and convergence threshold.
 The second step is algorithm iteration, which iteratively calculates the number of decisions for each data owner and data buyer based on the current auxiliary pricing strategy.
 The third step is to use gradient ascent method to update the auxiliary pricing strategy based on data owners and market agents.
 The fourth step is to calculate the utility increment and determine whether to stop the iteration.
 If the increment is less than the threshold, the algorithm is considered to have converged and the iteration is stopped.
 If the increment is greater than the threshold but the required number of iterations has been reached, stop iterating.
-The fifth step is to output the result, which is to output the final Nash equilibrium point, including distribution, purchase quantity, privacy compensation coefficient, etc.
+The fifth step is to output the result, which is to output the final Nash equilibrium point, including price distribution, purchase quantity, privacy compensation coefficient, etc.